KellyLSB/KCD/README.md

 Then it will source the current working directory (When it is sourced.
 Something i need to fix.) and append scripts.
 This is useful if you want to commit you .path file into a git repository and all your developers have different development environments.

 ### Cleanup your .zshrc, .bashrc, or .bash_profile
-In the early stages of this script I have not built a shell profile cleaner yet to upgrade the shell extension.
-This measn that we are probabbly dirtying your shell profile.
-I apologize this is on the todo list.
+In the early stages of this script I had not built a shell profile cleaner to upgrade the shell extension.
+This measn that I probabbly dirtied up your shell profile.
+I apologize we know do cleanup with Regex. ^_^

 ## License
 Copyright (c) 2012 Kelly Becker